joshspicer/devcontainer-features-template/README.md

+> ⚠️ NOTE: This is a work-in-progress/my experimental project.
+Subject to (heavy) modification!

 # Devcontainer Features Template

 To create your own remote [devcontainer features](#), use this repo as a template.
 This repo contains one "feature" called `helloworld`.